-The fifth-generation of the Land Rover Discovery Commercial is now on sale, a couple of years after the demise of the last generation.
+The fifth-generation of the Land Rover Discovery Commercial joined the market in 2018, a couple of years after the demise of the last generation.
 Sales of 4×4 Commercials have slumped since the British company withdrew the Defender from sale in 2016, but its hoped this new launch could liven the segment which is currently dominated by the Mitsubishi Shogun.

 Land Rover Discovery Commercial engine

 Fourteen years on from its debut, Ford’s veteran 3.0-litre ‘AJD’ V6 diesel (258bhp/600Nm) is still available on the Discovery Commercial but it has been joined by JLR’s own 2.0-litre ‘Ingenium’ SD4 engine (240hp and 500Nm) for the latest generation.
 While both are remarkably smooth and quiet, the larger 3.0-litre provides the extra poke to overtake or get up to motorway speeds that bit faster.
 Both engines are hooked to ZF’s seamless and responsive 8-speed automatic transmission and come with four-wheel drive and a twin-speed transfer box as standard.

 Measuring 1,635mm long, 939mm high by 1,411mm wide, the Discovery Commercial offers 1,856 litres (1.8 cubic metres) of load volume.
 The load area can be accessed via the two side doors or the large (1,000mm by 735mm) powered tailgate.
 Payloads are exceptionally high for the segment; some versions are able to carry more than 900kg.
 The gross train weight is rated at 6,670kg, meaning 3.5t trailers can be towed while carrying the full payload.